nispk/computerNetworks/Example2.md

 # Example-2: Send an integer or float data to second block and perform an arithemtic operation on teh received data in the second block.

-In this task, we build a simple network with a single node, two blocks and one pipe connecting the blocks.We send data between the blocks via pipe.
-Once the data is received by the second block it performs an arithematic operation on it and prints the output to the MARVELO output window.The network processing in MARVELO takes place in the following steps-
+In this task, we build a simple network with a single node, two blocks and one pipe connecting the blocks.
+We send data between the blocks via pipe.
+Once the data is received by the second block it performs an arithematic operation on it and prints the output to the MARVELO output window.
+The network processing in MARVELO takes place in the following steps-

 ## Step1: Define the network**

 [alt text] (https://github.com/nispk/shk_computerNetworks/blob/master/example2.png "Network- Task2")

 We write an xml file that describes the distribution of nodes and their respective blocks in the network.

 ```xml